LayanAlrouji/3D_Modeling_Animation/README.md

 Most Challenging Part:

 The most challenging aspect of the project was animating the robot smoothly.
-Getting the legs to walk, the head to rotate, and the wings to flap, while balancing the speed of the movements and ensuring everything loops properly, was difficult.
+Getting the legs to walk and jump while balancing the speed of the movements and ensuring everything loops properly, was difficult.
 Additionally, depth testing and lighting adjustments were also challenging, especially when ensuring the robot’s parts were properly lit and rendered correctly without visual glitches.